AviatrixSystems/Docs/HowTos/gateway.rst

 New and advanced features such as Multi-sites Transit solution where the Aviatrix Transit Gateway connects to multiple remote sites is only supported with ActiveMesh mode enabled on the Aviatrix Transit GW.

-To enable ActiveMesh mode after the Transit Gateway or Spoke gateway is enabled, go to Gateway, highlight the gateway and click **Edit**.
+To enable ActiveMesh mode after the Transit Gateway or Spoke Gateway is enabled, go to Gateway, highlight the gateway and click **Edit**.
 Scroll down to find ActiveMesh Mode, click **Enable**.